andrii-alex/andrii-alex/README.md

 # Welcome! 👋

 Hi, I'm Andrii!
-/n 🌱 I create personalized digital solutions for various businesses, using Laravel and Vue.js.
+<br> 🌱 I create personalized digital solutions for various businesses, using Laravel and Vue.js.
-/n 👀 I have participated in diverse web projects, such as e-commerce platforms, presentation websites, blogs, and web applications, enhancing user experiences and streamlining processes.
+<br> 👀 I have participated in diverse web projects, such as e-commerce platforms, presentation websites, blogs, and web applications, enhancing user experiences and streamlining processes.

 ## Technologies and Tools